jonniespratley/predix-ui/src/px-navbar/README.md

-The `px.Navbar` component is a responsive mobile first navigation bar.
+The `<Navbar/>` component enables navigation through an information hierarchy and, optionally, management of screen contents.

 ## Usage